-Academic Dean: Denise Richard Requisites: To be determined Nominal/Scheduled Hours: 90/45
+Academic Dean: Jared Peters Requisites: WVVA 3919, HIST 2919 Nominal/Scheduled Hours: 90/45

 In this course, students translate ancient Indigenous myths and legends into carvings, beadwork, etchings and other media.
 Through the study of original documents, written and oral histories, images and artefacts, they analyze and recount these stories that have been passed down from generation to generation.
 In particular, students gather stories from their home communities and express them through oral, visual and written forms.